 - Increase Property Value: There is no doubt double glazing will increase the resale value of the home.
-Property agents claim that many new home buyers, in particular, the younger buyers are looking for double glazed windows as well as roof insulation installed in the home.
+Property agents claim that many new home buyers, particularly the younger buyers, are looking for double glazed windows and roof insulation installed in the house.

 Under Floor Insulation

-Without adding to much cost to the build, underfloor insulation improves comfort and thermal balance in the home.
+Without adding too much cost to the build, underfloor insulation improves comfort and thermal balance in the home.
 The best products for these applications are EPS ( expanded polystyrene ) or Isoboard XPS.
-Ideally a fitting a 50 – 100 mm later is best.
-When pouring the concrete slab, fit the underfloor insulation above the first, layer.
+Ideally, a fitting 50 – 100 mm later is best.
+When pouring the concrete slab, fit the underfloor insulation above the first layer.

 Why should underfloor insulation be installed?
 In particular, with homes in colder climate areas, underfloor insulation will make a significant difference.
-Also, homes fitted with underfloor heating will have substantial energy saving as a result of the underfloor insulation.
+Also, homes fitted with underfloor heating will have substantial energy saving due to the underfloor insulation.

 Years ago, builders were required to do an apprenticeship before building homes.
 The result was following strict building practices.
 However, today any labourer on the street corner looking for work could potentially be laying bricks for your new home.

 Importantly the cavity space between inner and outer walls has become a dumping ground for excessive building cement.
-The cavity space is essential for the heat from the outside walls to be lost via the cavity space resulting in a more comfortable home in summer.
+The cavity space is essential for the heat from the outside walls is lost via the cavity space resulting in a more comfortable home in summer.

 Have you ever gone to bed at night and wondered why your indoor walls are still warm.
 Put this is because the heat baking the outside walls has no escape.
 For this reason, the internal wall retains the heat for hours after dark.

-To reduce this heat loss or heat gain, we should fit 40mm Isoboard between the walls.
+To reduce this heat loss or heat gain, we should fit a 40mm Isoboard between the walls.